One of the things that affect a trip the most is the company we have. Whether it’s with others or traveling solo.

 Whether it’s making compromises, taking on responsibilities, or an extensive amount of time in each other’s company.

-2. If You’re Trip Is Already Arranged and Paid For
+2. If Your Trip Is Already Arranged and Paid For

 This will make things more complicated, but not impossible.